Dedekind125/ijvm-gui/Readme.md

 # IJVM GUI

-This is a GUI implementation of an emulator capable of executing [IJVM](https://en.wikipedia.org/wiki/IJVM) byte-code C.
+A cross-platform GUI application of an emulator capable of executing [IJVM](https://en.wikipedia.org/wiki/IJVM) byte-code in C.

 The application was build with GTK+ 3 and the use of the [Glade builder](https://glade.gnome.org/).
 For compiling and running the code under different operation systems brief instructions are given.